vaexio/vaex/docs/source/index.rst

 * use custom expressions, e.g. log(sqrt(x**2+y**2)), calculated on the fly
 * publish quality output (using matplotlib)
 * linked views:  selecting in 1 view will also select it in different views
-* linked axes: zooming, panning or changing the expression for the axis will update all linked axes in different views
 * data formats

  * hdf5: gadget, our own format (in the future: other formats can be supported with a few lines of code)